mattruma/containers-everywhere-in-azure/README.md

 In the GitHub Portal add secret called `ACR_PASSWORD` and paste in the value copied in the previous step.

+1. Run the **02-app-service-infra** workflow to deploy the infrastructure for hosting the web app & API on App Service, then run the **03-app-service-code** workflow to deploy the web app & API.

+1. Run the **04-containers** workflow to build the web app & API images and store them in the Azure Container Registry.

+1. Run the **05-app-service-container-infra** workflow to deploy the infrastructure for hosting the web app & API on App Service, then run the **06-app-service-container-code** workflow to deploy the web app & API.

+1. Run the **07-aci-infra-and-code** workflow to deploy the infrastructure for hosting the web app & API on App Service & deploy the web app & API.

+1. Run the **08-aca-infra-and-code** workflow to deploy the infrastructure for hosting the web app & API on App Service & deploy the web app & API.

+1. Run the **09-aks-infra** workflow to deploy the infrastructure for hosting the web app & API on App Service, then run the **10-aks-code** workflow to deploy the web app & API.

+1. Run the **11-demo-infra** workflow to deploy the infrastructure for hosting the demo web app & API on App Service, then run the **12-demo-code** workflow to deploy the demo web app & API.

 ### App Service

 <https://docs.microsoft.com/en-us/dotnet/architecture/devops-for-aspnet-developers/actions-build>